pufferfish101007/world-agent-interaction/README.md

 - vertical angle, relative to the x-y plane

 Functions allowed it to change its position and angle, and read sensor data (distance to nearest wall) and position/angle state.

+I tried to keep the observation and action space as minimal as possible, to make it as easy as possible for the LLM to know what to use and when.

 When the conversation was sufficiently small, the descriptions of the various functions were well understood.
 When conversations went on for longer, these seemed to get lost outside of the context window and mistakes were made.